HarikowshikMolugu/HarikowshikMolugu/README.md

-<p align="center">🚀 I am an PERN Stack Developer and Dynamic problem solver with a proven track record of turning challenges into opportunities.
-My dedication to continuous learning drives me to stay at the forefront of industry trends, ensuring innovative and effective solutions. 🧠💡<br><br>🔗 Portfolio Link:  <a href="https://portfolio-amber-sigma-31.vercel.app/">Portfolio</a></p>
+<h3 align="center">🚀 I am an PERN Stack Developer and Dynamic problem solver with a proven track record of turning challenges into opportunities.
+My dedication to continuous learning drives me to stay at the forefront of industry trends, ensuring innovative and effective solutions. 🧠💡<br><br>🔗 Portfolio Link:  <a href="https://portfolio-amber-sigma-31.vercel.app/">Portfolio</a></h3>

-<h2 align="left">## Education 🎓</h2>
+<h2 align="left">Education 🎓</h2>